OrdinaryCarrot16/multimedia_conversion_scripts/README.md

 # FFmpeg Conversion Scripts
 A collection of handmade batch scripts that will automatically encode music and videos, using FFmpeg (along with (depending on the circumstances) MakeMKV, MKVToolNix, and tsMuxeR).

+# Plex support seems broken right now, not sure why.
+It seems to be working good in Kodi though. :/

 ## **TO DO:**